rectorphp/rector/README.md

 composer require --dev rector/rector @dev nikic/php-parser '4.0.x-dev'
 ```

-Do you have old PHP or dependencies in conflict?
-Ok, [it is not problem](/docs/HowUseWithOldPhp.md).
+Do you have old `PHP` or dependencies in conflict?
+Ok, [it is not a problem](/docs/HowUseWithOldPhp.md).

-## How To Reconstruct your Code?
+## How to Reconstruct your Code

 ### A. Prepared Sets

 Featured open-source projects have **prepared sets**.
 You'll find them in [`/src/config/level`](/src/config/level).

-E.g. Do you need to upgrade to Symfony 4.0?
+Do you need to upgrade to **Symfony 4.0**, for example?

-1. Run rector on your `/src` directory
+1. Run rector on your `/src` directory:

     ```bash
     vendor/bin/rector process src --level symfony40
     ```

-    Which is just a shortcut for using complete path with `--config` option:
+    Which is a shortcut for using complete path with `--config` option:

     ```bash
     vendor/bin/rector process src --config vendor/rector/rector/src/config/level/symfony/symfony40.yml
     ```